sassoftware/viya4-orders-cli/README.md

-  deploymentAssets Download deployment assets for the given order number at the given cadence name and version - if version not specified, get the latest version of the given cadence name help             Help about any command license          Download a license for the given order number at the given cadence name and version
+  deploymentAssets Download deployment assets for the given order number at the given cadence name and version - if version not specified, get the latest version of the given cadence name help             Help about any command license          Download a license for the given order number at the given cadence name and version getall           Download license + certificates + deploymentAssests for the given order number at the given cadence name and version

 Flags:
   -c, --config string      config file (default is $HOME/.viya4-orders-cli)